YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 - Not Tiered            : Ships that range from 'usable' to 'bottom of the barrel', but in both cases not good enough to make it on the list.
 - Pro Team Players      : Ships that, while unremarkable on their own, become exceedingly good when deployed with each other.
 They are tiered as a single unit.
 - Honourable Mentions   : Ships that, while too weak or unwieldy for general usage, nonetheless possess some interesting or useful quirk that may warrant attention.

 #### Retrofit/Kai Priority List:
 - DD                  : Laffey > Ayanami = Z23 > Tanikaze > Javelin > Cygnet > Fortune > Hammann > N/A
 - CL                  : Jintsuu > Leander > Abukuma > Ajax > N/A
 - CA                  : Suffolk > Furutaka/Kako
 - BB/C                : Yamashiro/Fusou (DO NOT TAKE LAST TWO NODES)
 - CV/L                : Ranger > Shouhou > Bogue > Langley > Long Island > N/A

 #### Assorted notes:
 - Read the VERY IMPORTANT OPENING NOTE at the top.
 - The 'loadout' listed under CV/L entries details the number of planes each unit gets; eg. Unicorn gets 3 Fighters / 0 Dive Bombers / 3 Torpedo Bombers.
+- This guide is far from a solo effort: while the writing is mine, the tierings are researched and approved collegially with Gurosebe#4054, Enbayft#2527, Cantarella#7963 and the #helpful fellows over at the Azur Lane English Community server, while the coding framework that makes this possible was provided by Enbayft#2527 and improved upon by Boz#5174.
+Without these people, the Tier Guide would never be as comprehensive, accurate or good-looking as it is, and it is to them that I extend my sincere gratitude.

 ## Table of Contents
 - ### [DD ![DD](https://azurlane.koumakan.jp/w/images/thumb/f/f6/DD_img.png/45px-DD_img.png "DD Icon")](#dd--1)
 - ### [CL ![CL](https://azurlane.koumakan.jp/w/images/2/20/CL_img.png "CL Icon")](#cl--1)